R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-js-sdk.md

       );
 ```

-> [args] value will be the input value from the project
+> the [args] value will be the input value from the project
 > It should look like so:

 ```